-In his Answer to the SOR Applicant admitted the factual allegations in Paragraph 1 of the SOR, with explanations.
-He also provided additional information to support his request for eligibility for a security clearance.
+In her Answer to the SOR Applicant admitted the factual allegations of the SOR, with explanations.
+She also provided additional information to support her request for eligibility for a security clearance.

-Applicant is 39 years old, married, and has two children.
-He has a Master's of Business Administration degree.
-He works for a defense contractor.
-(TR at page 24 line 6 to page 27 line 19.)
+Applicant is 32 years old, unmarried, and has no children.
+She has a bachelor's degree in business and finance.
+She works for a defense contractor as a Scheduler.
+(TR at page 5 line 10 to page 6 line 1, and at page 16 line 7 to page 19 line 10.)

-Guideline H - Drug Involvement
+Guideline H - Drug Involvement and Substance Misuse